cjrh/vim-conda/README.md

 _Edit: Vundle is no longer the recommended way!_

-I much prefer [vim-plug](https://github.com/junegunn/vim-plug) which works in a similar to Vundle, but seem just generally better all round.
+I much prefer [vim-plug](https://github.com/junegunn/vim-plug) which works in a similar way to Vundle, but seem just generally better all round.
 To add vim-conda, you need this:
 ```
 Plug 'cjrh/vim-conda'